therealnicoroshi/modlist/README.md

 ### *Set CPU Affinity*

 Click it and allow it to set the affinty for your processor.

+# *IMPORTANT*

+## AMD Specific Requirements

+In MO2 left pane find line #4 Optimization, and expand

+Uncheck SkyrimUpscaler as it's set up for DLAA which won't work on AMD cards (will cause crash)

 ## 8. Optional files I will offer support for if added to the list